jaseknighter/flora/README.md

 * Computer to create/update rulesets using Maiden (optional)

 ## Preliminary Roadmap
-- Enable community gardening
 - Improve the quality and portability of the code
+- Improve the documentation
-- Make additional Bandsaw variables available for Crow, Just Friends, and Midi outputs
+- Further develop the outputs for Crow, Just Friends, and Midi
 - Add microtonal scales
-- Create parameters for envelope settings
+- Create parameters for envelope settings so they can be saved
 - Add modulation and probability controls
-- Increase and decrease the brightness of the circles that appear when each note plays according to the level of the note's graph/envelope
+- Increase and decrease the brightness of the circles that appear when each note plays according to the level of the note's envelope
+- Add the tempo scalar offset parameter to the Water UI screen

 ## Credits
 * Flora's L-system code is based on the code in Chapter 8.6 of Daniel Shiffman's [The Nature of Code](https://natureofcode.com/book/chapter-8-fractals/).